-New York based Dutch vocalist and songwriter Rose Ellis has a remarkable sensitivity for lyrics and melody.
-She recently released her album ‘Like Songs Like Moons’ which was received by critics as a “first rate debut album” (All About Jazz) and a “refreshing and lyrical centerpiece” (Albore jazz Japan).
+Dutch vocalist and songwriter Rose Ellis has a remarkable sensitivity for lyrics and melody.
+Her album ‘Like Songs Like Moons’ was received by critics as a “first rate debut album” (All About Jazz) and a “refreshing and lyrical centerpiece” (Albore jazz Japan).

 The album is an “obvious labor of love” and contains mainly original compositions and some carefully chosen covers such as the poignant ‘Preacher Boy’ written by Billie Holiday which was never recorded before.
 For the composition ‘Early In The Morning’ Rose received the ASCAP Composers Award 2016 at Lincoln Center.